 A trial is a test of the sufficiency of the prosecution’s evidence against you.
 The prosecution must prove each element of the crime charged beyond a reasonable doubt for there to be a finding of guilt.
 This is a high burden to reach.
-We hold the prosecution accountable to that burden.
+The prosecution must be held accountable to that burden.

 Statistically, a very small percentage of criminal cases go to trial.

 The reality is that many more cases should go to trial.
-Fightable DUI cases often go unchallenged.
-In addition, many prosecutors are unwilling to offer plea bargains on drunk driving cases.
+Fightable drinking and driving cases often go unchallenged.
+In addition, many prosecutors are unwilling to offer plea bargain on drunk driving cases.